Laci1953/RTM-Z80/README.md

 extra 2x32KB RAM support added for Z80ALL,

-real time clock DS1302 added for Z80ALL
+real time clock DS1302 support added for Z80ALL

 # DEMO VIDEOS